 t: 0116 241 8331 e: firstname.lastname@example.org

-Violence and aggresion training courses from the UK's leading independent provider of training in mental health and related areas.
-To provide a proper solution you have to cover all of the below courses and we can bring any of them to your own organisation, for maximum cost-effectiveness, and up to 15 people can attend.
+APT is a leading provider of training in mental health and related areas.
+To provide a proper solution you must cover the relevant areas from the courses below.
+We can bring any of them to your own organisation, for maximum cost-effectiveness, and up to 15 people can attend.

 A 3-day course.

 A relentlessly positive approach to working with disturbed and challenging behaviour.